Copula-based Sensitivity Analysis for Multi-Treatment Causal Inference with Unobserved Confounding: Preliminaries

-Concretely, in a typical latent confounder analysis, we posit densities $f(u \mid x)$, the marginal density of the latent confounders, $f_{\psi_T}(t \mid x, u)$, the conditional density (or PMF) for treatment assignment given all confounders and $f_{\psi_{Y}}(y \mid x, u, t)$, the outcome density in treatment arm $t$.
-The sensitivity parameters encode the relationship between both the treatment and unobserved confounders and the outcome and unobserved confounders \citep[e.g. see][]{imbens2003sensitivity, dorie2016}.
+In a typical latent confounder analysis, we posit densities $f(u \mid x)$, the marginal density of the latent confounders, $f_{\psi_T}(t \mid x, u)$, the conditional density or probability mass function (PMF) for treatment assignment given all confounders and $f_{\psi_{Y}}(y \mid x, u, t)$, the outcome density in the treatment arm $t$.
+The dependence of $Y$ and $T$ on $U$ is indexed by a vector of sensitivity parameters $\psi = (\psi_Y, \psi_T)$ \citep[e.g. see][]{imbens2003sensitivity, dorie2016}.
+Practitioners can then reason about how assumptions about these parameters translate to different causal conclusions.
+Often, this is done through \emph{calibration}, by determining reasonable ranges for $\psi$ using analogies about observable associations and through a \emph{robustness} assessment, by examining how strong associations with unobserved confounders must be for conclusions to change.
 Latent confounder models are usually parameterized so that some specific values of the sensitivity parameters $\psi$ indicate the ``no unobserved confounding'' case.
 For example, we can take $\psi_T = 0$ to imply that $f_{\psi_T}(t \mid x, u) = f_{\psi_T}(t \mid x)$ and $\psi_Y = 0$ to imply that $f_{\psi_{Y}}(y \mid x, u, t) = f_{\psi_{Y}}(y \mid x, t)$.
 Then, when either $\psi_T = 0$ or $\psi_Y =0$, $U$ is not a confounder \citep{vanderweele2013definition}.
 Without loss of generality, we suppress conditioning on $x$ throughout the remainder of the manuscript, and comment on the role of observed covariates where appropriate.

-A key principle of sensitivity analysis is that the observed data densities should be invariant to the sensitivity parameters \citep{gustafson2018sensitivity}.
-Unfortunately, this principle can easily be violated in a latent confounder analysis \citep{franks2019flexible}.
-The crux of the problem is that, in general, none of $f(u \mid x), \ f_{\psi_T}(t \mid x, u)$ or $f_{\psi_{Y}}(y \mid x, u, t)$ are nonparametrically identifiable themselves, but the observed outcome density, which is a function of these densities, is identifiable.
-The observed outcome density, has the following form:

-where $f_{\psi_T}(u \mid t)$ is the conditional density of the latent confounders given treatment level $t$.
-This contrasts with the density of the intervention distribution, which is:

-The intervention distribution is obtained by integrating over the marginal distribution of the unobserved confounder, $f_{\psi_{T}}(u) = \int f_{\psi_T}(u \mid \tilde t)f(\tilde t)dt$, whereas the observed data distribution in \ref{eqn:obs_consistency} is obtained by integrating with respect to the conditional confounder distribution, $f_{\psi_{T}}(u \mid t)$.
-A fundamental challenge of sensitivity analysis is to specify a class of densities $f_{\psi_Y}(y \mid t, u)$ and $f_{\psi_T}(u \mid t)$, with interpretable parameters $\psi = (\psi_Y, \psi_T)$, for which the intervention distribution necessarily varies with $\psi$ but for which the observed data distribution does not.